-Amphetamines and methylphenidate are essentially the same pharmacologically, both are considered having "strong potential for abuse," and therefore classified as Schedule II drugs under the Controlled Substances Act.
-Production levels in the United States are regulated by the Drug Enforcement Administration (DEA), which sets quotas (or limits) on the amount that may be manufactured each year, in an effort to control illegal uses.
-The dramatically rising production quotas shown below mirror the unprecedented high demand for prescriptions in the United States.
+Methylphenidate (Ritalin) and amphetamines (Adderall) are essentially the same pharmacologically, both are considered having “strong potential for abuse,” and therefore classified as Schedule II drugs under the Controlled Substances Act.
+Production levels in the United States are regulated by the Drug Enforcement Administration (DEA), which sets quotas (limits) on the amount that may be manufactured each year, in an effort to control illegal uses.
+The dramatically rising production quotas shown below mirror the unprecedented high demand for ADHD prescriptions in the United States.

 SOURCE of Data: United Nations, as presented before the U.S. Congress by the DEA on May 16, 2000.

-The United States produces and consumes eighty-five percent of the world’s methylphenidate, according to the United Nations’ International Narcotics Control Board.
+The United States produces and consumes 85% of the world’s methylphenidate, according to the United Nations’ International Narcotics Control Board.